zant/site/content/posts/modeling-marx.md

 date: 2025-06-22T00:49:56+02:00
 ---

-this is an open WIP - i have no idea if it makes any actual sense
+this is an open WIP - don't trust in any of the math yet

 **Abstract**